 Student visa holders may be in breach of their conditions if they:

 Students who have started studying a master or doctoral degree can work more than 48 hours a fortnight while in Australia.

 Employers must continue to follow Australian workplace law.
 Overseas workers, including international students, have the same rights under Australian workplace law as all other employees.

-While these measures are in place, the Department of Home Affairs and Australian Border Force will:
+While the working hours exemption is in place for the aged care industry, the Department of Home Affairs and Australian Border Force will:

-not refer student visa holders for investigation of any potential offence under s235 of the Migration Act 1958 that might relate to the hours worked by a student visa holder in breach of their visa conditions
+- not refer student visa holders working in the aged care sector for investigation of any potential offence under s235 of the Migration Act 1958.
+(This might relate to the hours worked by a student visa holder in breach of their visa conditions)

-not refer you or relevant third-party labour hire companies, as an employer, for investigation of any potential offence under s245AC of the Migration Act 1958 that might relate to allowing a student visa holder to work in breach of their visa conditions.
+- not refer a student working in the aged care sector or relevant third-party labour hire companies, as an employer, for investigation of any potential offence under s245AC of the Migration Act 1958.
+(This might relate to allowing a student visa holder to work in breach of their visa conditions).

 This exemption is only for those working in the aged care industry.
 Otherwise, working hour limitations on student visas will be subject to enforcement by the Department and ABF.